miltonllera/neovim-config/README.md

 # Neovim configuration with Lua

-A [Neovim](https://github.com/neovim/neovim) configuration using Lua, with the minimal number of pluggins needed for programming.
+A [Neovim](https://github.com/neovim/neovim) configuration using Lua, with the minimal number of pluggins I need for programming.
 Different language servers available through the LSP protocol provide code completion and analysis.
+Mostly this is so I don't have to remember how to do all this when setting up a new machine.

 ## Setting up